 What is Evolved Gas Analysis (EGA)?

 Gas molecules evolve from a surface/solids/powders when heated above room temperature.
-In EGA method, sample is evacuated to minimize the gas from surroundings.
-When the vacuum reaches to a background level, the sample is heated and evolved gases are then expanded to mass spectrometer volume.
+In the EGA method, a sample is evacuated to minimize the gas from surroundings.
+When the vacuum reaches a background level, the sample is heated and evolved gases are then expanded to mass spectrometer volume.
 Using a thoria coated iridium filament, gases are ionized to facilitate mass separation using a quadrupole mass analyzer.
 Positive ion currents are measured using an electron multiplier, providing intensity of each gas released from sample.

 3-D representation showing mass release signals for different masses with respect to outgassing temperature.
 The comparison between chemically treated and untreated Si wafer clearly shows the effect of cleaning treatment.
 Higher release for mass 44 (e.g., CO2) and mass 28 (e.g., N2/CO) is observed for untreated sample.